Albacete FS

-Albacete Fútbol Sala is a futsal club based in Albacete, the capital city of the province of Albacete in the autonomous community of Castile-La Mancha.
+Albacete Fútbol Sala is a futsal club based in Albacete, the capital city of the province of Albacete in the autonomous community of Castilla–La Mancha.

 The club was founded in 1984 and its pavilion is Pabellón Universitario with capacity of 1,200 seaters.

 The club's bat on the badge is similar to that of the city's football (soccer) team, Albacete Balompié.